ConceptaNjolima/MyTNTResources/Week 1/[PM1.1] Empathize with users.md

 Total time: 2 hour

-* 30 minutes - pre-session: review Empathize with users document
+* 30 minutes - pre-session: read Empathize with users document
 * 90 minutes - post-session: as a team, break up the activities and create an empathy map

 ## Pre-session